How to Use the Geant4 Toolkit Libraries¶

 working network connection, the local dataset installation path to be

-writable by the user running geant4-config
+writable by the user running geant4-config and the presence of the

-programs.
+curl, openssl and tar programs.
 Note that no changes to the

 environment are made by the data installation, so you may need to update